Manu87DS/Manu87DS/README.md

-#### - 🔭 I’m currently working as Innovation Project Manager & Data Scientist / Analyst.
+#### - 🔭 I’m currently working as Data Scientist Consultant
-####      In parallel & as Passion activity I invest a lot of free time inside several Data Science TECH Projects
+####    💥  In parallel & as Passion activity I invest a lot of free time inside several Data Engineering TECH Projects
-#### - 💥 I’m currently learning MLOPs while doing small projects in the area
 #### - 🤝 I’m looking to collaborate on all kinds of Data Projects, from data exploration to algorithms industrialization (Python, R, SQL)
 #### - 🤔 I’m looking for help for continuous improvement of my skills in Software Engineering
 #### - 💬 Ask me about Machine Learning, Deep Learning, Reinforcement Learning, Web Applications, NLP, Computer Vision, DataViz